 Inclusive Technology: Videos

-ADCET is excited to be launching a number of wonderful videos that showcase students using technology to support their studies at university.
+ADCET is excited to be launching a number of wonderful videos that showcase students using technology to support their studies in post-secondary education.
 Technology can play a powerful role in improving the access to education for students with disability.
 These videos show a range of technologies in use and the impact they have had on the student’s success.

-ADCET would like to thank the University of Tasmania’s Disability support program, the students and Martin Kelly for making these videos possible.
+ADCET would like to thank the University of Tasmania’s Disability support program, the students and Martin Kelly for making the following videos possible.

 Meet Braydon.
 Braydon is currently completing his Bachelor of Arts in Journalism and Philosophy.
 Braydon’s dream is to one-day work in radio.
 Dragon Naturally speaking is turning this dream into a reality.